jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### BLN: Foreword

-*To any and all IOHK employees: feel free to contibure by adding a foreword via a pull request.*
+*To any and all IOHK employees: feel free to contibute by adding a foreword via a pull request.*

 ### BLN: Formatting

 As these are technical notes, the format for each set of lecture notes will be written to a pseudo-technical specification.
 This means each set of notes should follow a template, making it easier for readers to break down and understand.
 Each set of notes will be presented in accordance with the following schema:

-* Introducary Lecture Information
+* Introductory Lecture Information
 * Incremental Sections (1. → N.)
 * Subsections (1.1 → N.X)
-* Possible *Coffee Time* Sections — Thought Experiments, or Exercises (These Will Be Italicized) and will be specified as 'COFFEE TIME!'
+* Possible *Coffee Time* Sections — Thought Experiments, or Exercises (These Will Be Italicised) and will be specified as 'COFFEE TIME!'
 * End Of Section Notes — Optional, Only If Required
 * Exercises and Associated Comments
 * Questions and Comments on Possible Problems (Things I May Be Uncertain Of)